-The Group's financial liabilities are comprised of trade and other payables, lease liabilities, and borrowings.
-All financial liabilities are recognized initially at fair value.
+The Group's financial liabilities are comprised of trade and other payables, lease liabilities, and short and long term borrowings.
+Long term borrowings with a fixed interest rate are recognized at nominal value including accrued interest and all other financial liabilities are recognized initially at fair value.